lssee003/-yield_curve_analysis/README.md

 # PREDICTING THE IMPROBABLE
 ## An analysis on Yield Curve as Recession Indicator in the framework of Python Programming

-This is my final coursework for ANL251 Python Programming module.
+The notebook serves to visualise treasury yield curves and it relation to recession.

-Jupyter notebook contains table of contents and introduction to the topic.
+Jupyter notebook contains introduction to the topic.

 For analysis report, please contact me directly.